jsvine/pdfplumber/README.md

 ### Specific comparisons

 - [`pdfminer.six`](https://github.com/pdfminer/pdfminer.six) provides the foundation for `pdfplumber`.
 It primarily focuses on parsing PDFs, analyzing PDF layouts and object positioning, and extracting text.
 It does not provide tools for table extraction or visual debugging.
+License: [MIT](https://github.com/pdfminer/pdfminer.six?tab=MIT-1-ov-file).

 - [`PyPDF2`](https://github.com/mstamy2/PyPDF2) is a pure-Python library "capable of splitting, merging, cropping, and transforming the pages of PDF files.
 It can also add custom data, viewing options, and passwords to PDF files."
 It can extract page text, but does not provide easy access to shape objects (rectangles, lines, etc.), table-extraction, or visually debugging tools.
+License: [BSD](https://github.com/py-pdf/pypdf?tab=License-1-ov-file#readme).

 - [`pymupdf`](https://pymupdf.readthedocs.io/) is substantially faster than `pdfminer.six` (and thus also `pdfplumber`) and can generate and modify PDFs, but the library requires installation of non-Python software (MuPDF).
 It also does not enable easy access to shape objects (rectangles, lines, etc.), and does not provide table-extraction or visual debugging tools.
+License: [AGPL](https://pymupdf.readthedocs.io/en/latest/about.html#license-and-copyright).

 - [`camelot`](https://github.com/camelot-dev/camelot), [`tabula-py`](https://github.com/chezou/tabula-py), and [`pdftables`](https://github.com/drj11/pdftables) all focus primarily on extracting tables.
 In some cases, they may be better suited to the particular tables you are trying to extract.
+License: [MIT](https://github.com/camelot-dev/camelot?tab=MIT-1-ov-file#readme) (`camelot`), [MIT](https://github.com/chezou/tabula-py?tab=MIT-1-ov-file#readme) (`tabula-py`), [BSD](https://github.com/drj11/pdftables?tab=BSD-2-Clause-1-ov-file#readme) (`pdftables`).

 ## Acknowledgments / Contributors